 Devoting all of himself to music, Jeff Pilson is what some may call a lifer.
 Finding a mass of success as an intricate part of Dokken in the 1980s, Pilson is as important to the band’s history as any member from their classic lineup.
-Going on to work with Dio for many years, as well as taking part in countless other collaborations, Pilson has comfortable found a home with Foreigner, now rockin’ with the band for nearly 15 years.
+Going on to work with Dio for many years, as well as taking part in countless other collaborations, Pilson has comfortably found a home with Foreigner, now rockin’ with the band for nearly 15 years.
 Impressive, right?
 Well, if you ask him, he will tell you he is living a Rock-n-Roll fantasy!
-Recently we caught up with the accomplished bassist to talk his time in Dokken, their special 2016 reunion, his current career in Foreigner, plus much more.
+Recently we caught up with the accomplished bassist to talk about his time in Dokken, their special 2016 reunion, his current career in Foreigner, plus much more.

 CrypticRock.com – You have been involved in Rock-n-Roll professionally for over four decades now.
 From your time in Dokken to your time in Foreigner, you have attained a great deal of success.
 First, briefly tell us, what has the ride been like for you?